 When someone is walking along a sidewalk and gets hit by a car but he/she crossed outside the rules of a controlled intersection and/or did not look for any incoming traffic, if someone was driving ten miles an hour surpassing the speed limit and was hit by an incoming car, and if a passenger got into a driving accident due to the driver being drunk and they both didn’t follow the basic rules of the road are some examples of contributory negligence in Virginia.

-If you need a Virginia Negligence Lawyer to help you with your Negligence case in Virginia, call us at 888-437-7747.
-Our Virginia Negligence Attorneys can help you.
+If you need a Virginia personal injury Lawyer to help you with your Negligence case in Virginia, call us at 888-437-7747.
+Our Virginia personal injury Attorneys can help you.

 If you are victim of someone else’s carelessness, turn to the Law Offices of SRIS, P.C. for help.
 We are your Fairfax negligence lawyer, Loudoun accident lawyer, Prince William personal injury lawyer, Alexandria personal injury lawyer and Shenandoah personal injury lawyer, Fairfax City personal injury lawyer in Virginia, Manassas negligence injury lawyer, Leesburg injury lawyer, Herndon injury lawyer, Vienna injury lawyer, Arlington injury lawyer, Falls Church injury lawyer and Great Falls injury lawyer.